Suriname slams creditors for 'confrontational' attitude

-NEW YORK, June 15 (Reuters) - (This June 15 story corrects name to Greylock Capital in paragraph 2)
+(This June 15 story corrects name to Greylock Capital in paragraph 2 in story from June 15)

-Suriname on Tuesday said creditors were taking a "confrontational attitude" toward debt restructuring talks after bondholders rolled back a deal to delay payments, escalating a dispute between investors and the small South American nation.

 A creditor committee, which includes Franklin Templeton, Eaton Vance and Greylock Capital, on Monday said it had triggered a “termination clause” on notes maturing in 2023 and 2026, scrapping a plan struck in April to defer payments on the securities with an outstanding balance of $675 million.